 The School shall comply with all laws establishing the minimum and maximum age for public school enrollment.
 [Ref.
 California Education Code Section 47612(b), 47610]

-The School shall comply with all applicable portions of the No Child Left Behind Act.
+The School shall comply with all applicable portions of the Elementary and Secondary Education Act, as reauthorized and amended by the Every Student Succeeds Act (“ESSA”).

 The School shall comply with the Public Records Act.